jogjech/xchoice-server/README.md

 | `/surveys/{id}` | `DELETE` | No | 3 (id) | Empty | Delete a survey.
 This API was not implemented.
 Instead, we use the update survey status API to perform a soft delete for now: survey will be marked as `DELETED` but not removed from our DB.
 | `/users` | `POST` | Yes | Empty.
 Because we can read the info from JWT token. | Empty | Put user to DB right after user logs int.
 This is to make sure the user id is created in our DB.

+## Authentication
+For private APIs, UI will request an access token from Auth0 and send to backend through HTTP request header as a bearer token.
+We use Spring Security 5 to validate the header of the token to make sure it is valid.
+For manual validation, we can go to https://jwt.io/ and check the access token.

+For most of our usecases we need to understand which customer it is.
+The reason we don't let client pass the email id is that the email id can be faked.
+The way we get email id is by configuring an [Auth0 rule](https://auth0.com/docs/rules) to pass email id to access token.
+By using this we can make sure the email we get is secure and unmodified.

+Then the server will call DB to get user id from the user email and perform other actions.

 ## Prod deployment
 The Spring Boot app is being hosted on [Heroku](https://www.heroku.com/) with a ClearDB add-on for our MySQL.
 The endpoint is: https://x-choice-server.herokuapp.com/